hermangroup/docs/introduction/how-to-buy.rst

   https://hitbtc.com

-  HitBTC offers facilities to major investors to credit USD, EUR and GBP, as well as BTC, ETH and USDT trading pairs against DASH for normal users.
+  HitBTC offers facilities to major investors to credit USD, EUR and GBP, as well as BTC, ETH and USDT trading pairs against HISTORIA for normal users.

 Bithumb